Kim Stanley Robinson: Career

 In 2009, Robinson was an instructor at the Clarion Workshop for science fiction and fantasy writing.
 In 2010, he was the guest of honor at the 68th World Science Fiction Convention, held in Melbourne.
 In April 2011, Robinson presented at the second annual Rethinking Capitalism conference, held at UC Santa Cruz.
 Among other topics, his talk addressed the cyclical nature of capitalism.

 Robinson was appointed as a Muir Environmental Fellow in 2011 by John Muir College at UC San Diego.

+In May 2026, Middlebury College awarded Robinson with an honorary Doctor of Humane Letters degree before his commencement speech for their class of 2026 graduation.

 Major themes

 Nature and culture

 The artist Sheldon Brown described Robinson's novels as ways to explore how nature and culture continuously reformulate one another: